English Curriculum Aims

 Spelling, punctuation and grammar is taught in meaningful contexts through English and guided reading.

-Guided reading takes place in all classes throughout the school every week.
-Children then complete follow-up tasks to develop comprehension skills and other key skills such as spelling.
+Shared reading takes place in all classes throughout the school every week.
+Children then complete follow-up tasks to develop comprehension skills.

 Spoken language objectives are delivered throughout our whole curriculum, not just in English lessons.
 We encourage our pupils to speak clearly and confidently and articulate their views and opinions.